doinkythederp/lan-extender-fabric/README.md

 ## Setup

 LAN Extender requires an [**ngrok**](https://ngrok.com) account to function. [**Click here**](https://dashboard.ngrok.com/signup) to sign up.
-You should receive an email asking you to verify your email address.
-Doing so is recommended, but not neccesary for the mod to work.
-Once you've logged in, you should see the page below.
-Click on "Your Authtoken" – there is no need to download or install ngrok.
+After you sign up, ngrok will send you an email asking you to verify your email address.
+I'd recommend doing this, but it's not neccesary for the mod to work.
+After you've logged in, you should see the page pictured below. **Click on "Your Authtoken"** – there is no need to download or install ngrok.

 ![Use the sidebar to access your authtoken](assets/after_ngrok_login.png)

-Then, copy the authtoken, and paste it into the LAN Extender configuration screen.
+Then, **copy the authtoken**, and **paste it into the LAN Extender configuration screen**.

 ![Copy the authtoken](assets/ngrok_auth_token.png)
 ![Open LAN Extender configuration](assets/modmenu.png)